hashicorp/design-system/.changeset/sweet-penguins-shave.md

 "@hashicorp/design-system-components": patch
 ---

-`IconTile` - Fixed a11y issues present in the visual design
+`IconTile` - Updated visual design of `IconTile` to make it distinguishable from secondary `IconButton`.